Introductionยถ

 โDan and Miki

-course for a software engineering educational session at ISMRM 2021 Annual Virtual meeting.
+I prepared this NumPy and SciPy course for a software engineering educational session at ISMRM 2021 Annual Virtual meeting.
 There are thousands of great resources to learn about these fundamental Python modules online, but this course is special because:

 ๐จโ๐ค It is artfully tailored for MRI scientists.
 You make music using MRI sounds as you learn Python.